-Only members enrolled in a participating Medicare Plan insured by UnitedHealthcare Insurance Company ("UnitedHealthcare") and affiliates are eligible for the Renew Active program ("Program"), which includes, without limitation, access to standard fitness memberships at

-, ness locations, online fitness and cognitive providers, digital communities, events, clubs, classes and discounts for meal delivery at no additional ☐ By enrolling in the Proconditions. ogram, you hereby accept and agree to be bound by these terms and Enrollment requirement s \square Membership and part icipation in the Program is voluntary. enrolled, you must ob any Program services participating gym/fitn- registering with an on Renew Active, and to confirmation code, yo Program according to the instructions provided on this website.
-Once tain your confirmation code and provide it when requested to sign up for .
-Provide your confirmation code when requested when visiting a ess location to receive standard membership access at no additional cost line fitness and/or cognitive providers, joining the Fitbit® Community for gain access to included discounts.
-Please note, that by using your ou are electing to disclose that you are a Renew Active member with a ealthcare Medicare plan. • s on an individual basis and the Program's waived monthly membership nbership services at participating gyms and fitness locations is only all memberships. services offered by Pr centers, digital fitness offerings made availa with personal training or any and all non-covered services and/or similar fee-based products and orgram service providers (including, without limitation, gym/fitness offerings, digital cognitive providers, Fitbit, and other third party service ble through the Program), including, without limitation, fees associated sessions, specialized classes, enhanced facility membership levels tandard membership level, and meal delivery. - pment, classes, personalized fitness plans, caregiver access and events ess to gym and fitness location network may vary by location and plan.
-Liability waiver ☐ Always seek the advictoryour lifestyle or hea ce of a doctor prior to beginning an exercise program or making changes alth care routine. affiliates of UnitedHeat Participation in these terms and policies.
-Un services or informatio services is for information UnitedHealthcare and responsible for the se ounts, classes, events, and online fitness offerings are provided by althcare or other third parties not affiliated with UnitedHealthcare. third-party services are subject to your acceptance of their respective nitedHealthcare and its respective subsidiaries are not responsible for the n provided by third parties.
-The information provided through these ational purposes only and is not a substitute for the advice of a doctor.
-It its respective subsidiaries and affiliates do not endorse and are not rvices or information provided by third parties, the content on any linked a you may sustain while participating in any activities under the Program.
+Only members enrolled in a participating Medicare Plan insured by UnitedHealthcare Insurance Company ("UnitedHealthcare") and affiliates are eligible for the Renew Active program ("Program"), which includes, without limitation, access to standard fitness memberships at participating gyms/fitness locations, online fitness and cognitive providers, digital communities in-person and virtual events, clubs, classes and discounts for meal delivery at no additional cost. ☐ By enrolling in the Program, you hereby accept and agree to be bound by these terms and conditions.
+Enrollment requirements ☐ Membership and participation in the Program is voluntary. □ You must enroll in the Program according to the instructions provided on this website.
+Once enrolled, you must obtain your confirmation code and provide it when requested to sign up for any Program services.
+Provide your confirmation code when requested when visiting a participating gym/fitness location to receive standard membership access at no additional cost registering with an online fitness and/or cognitive providers, joining the Fitbit® Community for Renew Active, and to gain access to included discounts.
+Please note, that by using your confirmation code, you are electing to disclose that you are a Renew Active member with a participating UnitedHealthcare Medicare plan. □ Program enrollment is on an individual basis and the Program's waived monthly membership rate for standard membership services at participating gyms and fitness locations is only applicable to individual memberships. ☐ You are responsible for any and all non-covered services and/or similar fee-based products and services offered by Program service providers (including, without limitation, gym/fitness centers, digital fitness offerings, digital cognitive providers, Fitbit, and other third party service offerings made available through the Program), including, without limitation, fees associated with personal training sessions, specialized classes, enhanced facility membership levels beyond the basic or standard membership level, and meal delivery.
+Fitness membership equipment, classes, personalized fitness plans, caregiver access and events may vary by location.
+Access to gym and fitness location network may vary by location and plan.
+Liability waiver □ Always seek the advice of a doctor prior to beginning an exercise program or making changes to your lifestyle or health care routine. □ Certain services, discounts, classes, events, and online fitness offerings are provided by affiliates of UnitedHealthcare or other third parties not affiliated with UnitedHealthcare.
+Participation in these third-party services are subject to your acceptance of their respective terms and policies.
+UnitedHealthcare and its respective subsidiaries are not responsible for the services or information provided by third parties.
+The information provided through these services is for informational purposes only and is not a substitute for the advice of a doctor.
+UnitedHealthcare and its respective subsidiaries and affiliates do not endorse and are not responsible for the services or information provided by third parties, the content on any linked site, or for any injuries you may sustain while participating in any activities under the Program.